 Gold Exchange and Specialized Buyers

-- Offer transparent valuation
+- Transparent valuation systems

-- Small-to-medium transactions
+- Small-to-medium transaction capability

 Direct Supply from Mining and Export Channels

-Zambia’s gold originates largely from:
+Much of Zambia’s gold originates from:

 - Artisanal and small-scale miners